 Does Your RPO Program Address Your Individual Needs?

 Keep in mind that one of the best benefits of an RPO program is its scalability.
 As your company's talent acquisition program matures, solutions will continue to evolve and scale within your workplace.
 The scalable nature will ensure you are prepared to embrace any potential change within your organization and also have developmental tools ready to support that change.
 As your business grows and evolves, so will your RPO program.
-Make sure your RPO provider is offering you a long-term commitment to a partnership that continuously evolves and they're not just providing you with only the services you need to begin.
+Make sure your RPO provider is offering you a long-term commitment to a partnership that continuously evolves and they're not just providing you with the services you need in the beginning.

 Understand Your Data